mooreniemi/mooreniemi.github.io/_posts/2016-11-28-table-driven-methods.md

 Methods](https://www.safaribooksonline.com/library/view/code-complete-second/0735619670/ch18.html).

-I always found the example in the book a bit dense, and not found many examples online that I really found tractable.
+I always found the example in the book a bit dense, and not found many examples online that I felt were tractable.
 But this weekend I happened upon a good case to use a TDM, so I figured I would document it.
 I'm not an amazing Javascript programmer so as to the style of my implementation, well, _caveat lector!_